alexsanjoseph/bodybuilder/README.md

 # bodybuilder
-An (almost!) drop in replacement of the Amazing Bodybuilder Package on NPM
+An (almost!) drop in replacement of the Elasticsearch Bodybuilder Package on NPM

 # Variations
 - `from` -> `from_` because `from` is a python keyword